Autocomplete Element

 Do not use this attribute on list items that should not be filtered, for example a Site Search item.

-wfu-autocomplete-item-layout defined the layout the item should use when made visible.
+wfu-autocomplete-item-layout defines the layout the item should use when made visible.

 • block ( default )